Coulsdon Cricket Club

 Coulsdon Cricket Club was an English cricket club based at Coulsdon, Surrey.
-The club is believed to have been formed in the early 1760s and it had for a time a great rivalry with Chertsey Cricket Club.
+The club is believed to have been formed in the early 1760s, and it had for a time a great rivalry with Chertsey Cricket Club.
+One of the club's most notable players was Will Palmer.

+History

-Coulsdon is first recorded as a cricket team in May 1769 when a combined Coulsdon and Caterham team played All-England at Smitham Bottom in nearby Croydon.
-The club's last known match in 1784 was against Chertsey at Laleham Burway and they lost that by 313 runs.
+Coulsdon is first recorded as a team in May 1769 when a combined Coulsdon and Caterham team played England at Smitham Bottom in nearby Croydon.

 In most of Coulsdon's matches, the result is unknown, but the team did defeat Sussex in 1775.

-One of the club's most notable players was William Palmer.
+In September of the same year, Coulsdon played Chertsey at Laleham Burway, and were beaten by 172 runs.
+The club's last known match in 1784 was also against Chertsey at Laleham Burway, and they lost that by 313 runs.